-Risk Factor Risk Management Approach

-Entryways shared by more than 2 Lighting, video surveillance, strong

-units. resident association.

-When common space is shared by large

-numbers of people, it is much more likely

-to invite bad behavior.

-Large amounts of open space (both Divide space among individual units

-interior and exterior).
-Unowned space with fencing, landscaping, or structural

-can attract activities that are threatening changes.
+Risk Factor Risk Management Approach Entryways shared by more than 2 Lighting, video surveillance, strong units. resident association.
+When common space is shared by large numbers of people, it is much more likely to invite bad behavior.
+Large amounts of open space (both Divide space among individual units interior and exterior).
+Unowned space with fencing, landscaping, or structural can attract activities that are threatening changes.
 Create individual yards.
-Secure

-to most residents (drinking, loitering, interior common space through use of

-loud music, littering, etc.) adequate locks, limited access hours,

-and strong resident organization.
+Secure to most residents (drinking, loitering, interior common space through use of loud music, littering, etc.) adequate locks, limited access hours, and strong resident organization.
 Parking lots.
 See notes above.
-In Utilize on-street parking, if possible, or

-addition, parking lots are very attractive even individual garages.
-If a parking lot

-to car thieves. is necessary, use permits to control

-parking, post signs indicating parking is

-only for residents, and consider methods

-to maintain surveillance to deter car

-theft, break-ins and hanging out.
+In Utilize on-street parking, if possible, or addition, parking lots are very attractive even individual garages.
+If a parking lot to car thieves. is necessary, use permits to control parking, post signs indicating parking is only for residents, and consider methods to maintain surveillance to deter car theft, break-ins and hanging out.
 Trash enclosures.
-Can provide cover for drug dealing and prostitution.
-If possible, assign small trash containers to individual units.
-Otherwise, utilize enclosure designs that either do not allow entry or control entry with a locking device.
-Buildings oriented away from neighborhood streets.
-Inhibits Support development of a strong resident organization.
-Create neighborhood and police surveillance.
-Isolates residents from community. partnerships with surrounding neighborhood organizations and police.
-Consider the use of private security.
+Can provide cover for If possible, assign small trash containers drug dealing and prostitution. to individual units.
+Otherwise, utilize

+1 1 1 1 1 1 1 1 enclosure designs that either do not allow entry or control entry with a locking device.
+Buildings oriented away from Support development of a strong neighborhood streets.
+Inhibits resident organization.
+Create neighborhood and police surveillance. partnerships with surrounding Isolates residents from community. neighborhood organizations and police. - Consider the use of private security.
 Footpaths that do not follow roadways.
 Consider eliminating certain paths.
 Use These can provide easy access and easy fencing, lighting, and signs to mark escape routes for drug dealers and others territory and control access. who are misusing a property.
 Dark, unlit areas.
 People can hide in Install adequate lighting to ensure that dark areas. people can see and be seen.
 Playgrounds, basketball courts, and Orient playgrounds so that they can be other recreation areas.
 These useful observed by residents from inside their amenities can become focal points for homes.
 Use fencing and locking gates gang activity and partying. to control access to recreation areas during late-night hours.
+Lighting Request a lighting survey through your utility provider.

 City and County agencies such as CDOT, Engineering, Urban Forestry and the Planning Commission review site plans for single-family and multi-family projects that are proposed.
 They make recommendations, such as the location of open space and trash enclosures, as well as the location of footpaths and the number of on-site parking spaces required.
 The intent of the remedial action manual, as it relates to design, shall be consistent with the intent of the design standards and regulations of the City of Charlotte Zoning Ordinance.
 When public safety issues are considered, City and County agencies will work in conjunction with property managers and owners to resolve the matter amicably.
-More information about the City of Charlotte Zoning Ordinance is available at: http://www.charmeck.org/Departments/Planning/Zoning+Administration/home.htm.
+More information about the City of Charlotte Zoning Ordinance is available at: https://charlottenc.gov/planning/Rezoning/Pages/Zoning%20Ordinance.aspx..